Maa Durga (Goddess Durga)

 Goddess Durga, wife of Lord Shiva, is called by many other names, such as Parvati, Ambika and Kali.
 She has two sons, Ganesha and Karttikeya, and two daughters Lakshmi and Sarashawti.
 Goddess Durga depicted as having ten arms, riding on a lion, carrying weapons and a lotus flower, maintaining a meditative smile.

-Durga Puja 2017 in India: Traditionally, Durga Puja is a Hindu festival celebrated during the month of September or October in India.
-Current year Durga Puja will start on Thursday, 25th September, 2017 and will continue till Tuesday, 30th September, 2017.
+Durga Puja in India: Traditionally, Durga Puja is a Hindu festival celebrated during the month of September or October in India.
+In 2020, Durga Puja will start on Thursday, 22nd October, 2020 and will continue till Monday, 26th October, 2020.
 The festival Durga Puja specially is celebrated in West Bengal surrounding the capital city of Kolkata or in Bengali communities of other states.
 Dussera or Navaratri is the similar festival of Durgapuja celebrated rest part of India except eastern India.

 Brahma, the leader of god and goddess, had given Mahishasura (an inhuman force/demon) the power not to be defeated by a man or a God.
 So, Mahishasura had unleashed a reign of terror on earth, heaven and the nether worlds, and he could not be defeated by any man or god, anywhere.